andyt530/py-az2tf/README.md

 When runs it will leave you subscriptions terraform and terraform import caommands in the runbook output window

-Unfortunately this only works for small subscriptions as Azure currently has a limit on how much output it will show in an output window.
-If your output window is blank - az2tf has worked (see the All Logs tab) but the amount of output has exceeded Azure's limit.
+*Unfortunately this only works for small subscriptions as Azure currently has a limit on how much output it will show in an runbooks output window.
+If your output window is blank - az2tf has probably worked (see the All Logs tab) but the amount of output has exceeded Azure's limit.*

 If you find any output in the Exceptions tab please open an issue here and report it.